universvm/obsidian-pandoc-templates/README.md

 The `example` folder should contain the markdown `.md` file used to generate the folder and the output PDF `.pdf` file generated.

 You may include additional files such as image (sparingly) and `.bib` files.

+### Can I use this repository for my plugin?

+Yes, please an issue and so that we can add your plugin to a list here.